Categories & tags in WordPress

 Why are Categories & Tags important?

 The primary purpose of categories and tags is to organize your posts to help readers navigate your site and find the content they want to read.
-Whenever someone clicks on a category in one of your blog posts, they are directed to a category page that houses all of the posts that have been assigned same category.
-A bloated site with 50 unrelated categories is going to be complicated and difficult to navigate.
+Whenever someone clicks on a category in one of your blog posts, they are directed to a category page.
+A category page houses all of the posts that have been assigned to that same category.
+It's best practice to keep your list of categories lean and purposeful – a bloated site with 50 unrelated categories is going to be complicated and difficult to navigate.

 In addition to making your site more usable for readers, utilizing Categories and Tags correctly can have significant SEO benefits.
 Sites that are organized and structured will have a much easier time rising in the ranks of Google search.